autocorr/faust_line_imaging/docs/source/userguide.rst

 ----------------
 With the deconvolved image products and the quality assurance plots made, the next step is to inspect the results and resolve whether they are satisfactory for the science-goals of the Source Team.
-This section describes a few common cases where the deconvolution produces unsatisfactory results and what steps to take to improve the imaging.
+The following sub-sections describe common scenarios where the results are problematic and steps that may be taken to improve the imaging.

 Extended negative emission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-*Has ``tclean`` masked any strong negative-intensity artifacts or "bowls"?*
+*Are any strong negative-intensity artifacts or "bowls" masked?*
 Extended emission that is not properly recovered due to missing short-spacings
 can introduce negative bowls that should not be cleaned and added to the source
 model.
 If this is observed, the auto-masking parameters may be tuned to limit